tektoncd/pipeline/docs/tutorial.md

 In the following example you can see a `Task` definition with the `git` input and `image` output introduced earlier.
-The arguments of the `Task` command support variable substitution so that the definition of `Task` is constant and the value of parameters can change in runtime.
+The arguments of the `Task` command support variable substitution so that the `Task` definition is constant and the value of parameters can change during runtime.

 ```yaml
 apiVersion: tekton.dev/v1alpha1